ClusterM/hakchi2/user_mods/retroarch.hmod/readme.txt

 This module adds RetroArch emulator to your NES Mini.

 It will automatically detect unsupported NES games and run them instead of default emulator.
-Save states will work as usual but CRT filter will not work.
+Save states will work as usual.

 Also it can run games for other consoles.
 This pack already contains cores:
 - emux_sms